 pc2ef --nogui --login <account> --password <pw>

 This command causes the Event Feed to be automatically started with no Graphical User Interface, using the specified account and password, and using the default port (4713).
-If the option “--password” is omitted then a default password for the specified account is attempted.
+If the option “--password” is omitted, then a default password for the specified account is attempted.
 Note that the options can be placed in a file using the –F option (see the section on using the –F option in the Appendix on PC2 Server command line options for additional information).

 See the Web Services Appendix for further details regarding the effects of starting the Event Feed client in NOGUI mode.